Softsun2/DMFsim-benchmarking/readme.md

 positional arguments:
   {all,hardware,gridsize,gene-length}
-                        benchmark all independent variables, hardware, gridsize, or gene-length', cmd                   the command to be benchmarked
+                        benchmark all independent variables, hardware, gridsize, or gene-length cmd                   the command to be benchmarked

 optional arguments: